Storage Locations

 When Options in the File Selector are Grayed Out

-The file and folder selection dialog may also show a list of applications like DropboxBoxcryptorOneDrive and others.
-These are so called cloud storage providers, acting as interfaces to data stored on a cloud service.
-In the dialog they appear as regular folders, but they are applications controlling access to documents stored elsewhere.
-The fact that these applications appear in the list suggests that you can select them as storage location, but in most cases you cannot; most of these providers do not allow Notebooks to access their folders.
-Selecting a specific Boxcryptor or OneDrivefolder might be tempting, but this is currently not an option, unfortunately.
+The file and folder selection dialog may also show a list of applications like Dropbox, Boxcryptor, OneDrive, and others.
+These are cloud storage providers, acting as interfaces to data stored on a cloud service.
+In the dialog, they appear as folders, but they are actually applications controlling access to documents stored elsewhere.
+While these providers grant access to single, selected files, they do not allow Notebooks to access the contents of their folders.
+This, however, is necessary to support search, tasks management, contexts, link management and much more in Notebooks.
+So, while selecting a specific Boxcryptor or OneDrive folder is tempting, it’s currently not supported by these storage providers.

 Notebooks for Mac allows you to switch between storage locations by selecting a different Notebooks Home folder, so there is no need for an in app purchase.